blrobin2/blrobin2.github.io/_posts/2024-01-10-when-the-cat-comes.md

 letterboxd_url: https://boxd.it/5yi9qf
 mst3k: false
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 <blockquote><i>Once upon a time, this really happened</i></blockquote>

 Oliva, standing in a clock tower, overlooks the village and its eccentricities.

 Robert gets milk for his cat Cica and Robert's gerbil before school.

 He asks the kids to draw what they like or dislike about their town.
 We see those likes and dislikes projected on their papers, reflecting their honest feelings, even if it scares them to voice them.